 17 Another flowering Matucana aureiflora (iphone photo)

-18 A Puya species, the same species as in the silhouette (15) above.
+18 A Deuterocohnia longipetala, the same species as in the silhouette (15) above.
+A member of the Pitcairnioideae subfamily of the Bromeliaceae.

 19 Manolo inspecting a Lasiocereus rupicola just outside of San Marcos – about 8300 ft.